melisphlvn/cs405_Project2/README.md

 Bonus Task
 If applicable, details about the bonus task can be added here.

-Contribution
-Feel free to fork this repository and contribute!
-You can submit a pull request with improvements or report any issues.

 License
 This project is for educational purposes as part of CS 405 coursework.